-At 8 AM volunteers who had fasted overnight were orally administered a cellulose capsule containing 14C-DBC (target dose of 29 ng DBC, 5 nCi 14C) swallowed with 100 mL water.
-Food and water were made available at 10 AM.
-Blood was drawn by a registered nurse at 0, 0.25, 0.5, 0.75, 1.0, 1.5, 2.0, 2.5, 3, 4, 8, 12, 24, 48 and 72 h post consumption and collected into glass vacutainer tubes containing the anticoagulant, EDTA.
-An indwelling IV catheter was used for the first 4 h of blood collection; the remaining time points were collected by needle sticks.
-Initial studies using whole blood for AMS analysis resulted in high signal to noise based upon background endogenous 12C that obscured the 14C attributable to [14C]-DBC.
-Therefore, whole blood was centrifuged for 10 min at 1,000 x g and 0.75 mL plasma aliquots transferred to glass culture tubes containing 0.75 g K2SO4, to prevent emulsion and stored at 4°C until extracted for AMS analysis.
+Dosing and Sample Collection Protocols.
+At 8 a.m., volunteers who had fasted overnight were orally administered a cellulose capsule containing 14C-DBC (target dose of 29 ng DBC, 5 nCi 14C), which was swallowed with 100 mL of water.
+Food and water were made available at 10 a.m.
+Blood was drawn by a registered nurse at 0, 0.25, 0.5, 0.75, 1.0, 1.5, 2.0, 2.5, 3, 4, 8, 12, 24, 48, and 72 h postconsumption and collected into glass vacutainer tubes containing the anticoagulant, EDTA.
+An indwelling i.v. catheter was used for the first 4 h of blood collection; the remaining time points were collected by needle sticks.
+Initial studies using whole blood for AMS analysis resulted in high signal-to-noise based upon background endogenous C that obscured the 14C attributable to [14C]-DBC.
+Therefore, whole blood was centrifuged for 10 min at 1,000g and 0.75 mL plasma aliquots transferred to glass culture tubes containing 0.75 g of K2SO4, to prevent emulsion, and stored at 4 °C until extracted for AMS analysis.
 Urine contains low endogenous carbon, allowing AMS analysis directly without extraction.
-Additional plasma and urine specimens were stored at -80°C for archiving.
+Additional plasma and urine specimens were stored at -80 °C for archiving.

 All urine voided during the 72-h cycle was collected.
-Urine was pooled by 0-6, 6-12, 12-24, 24-48 and 48-72 h batches for homogenized sampling and volume record by pool.
+Urine was pooled by 0-6, 6-12, 12-24, 24-48, and 48-72 h batches for homogenized sampling and volume record by pool.
 Glass urine containers were provided for as voided collection.
-Coded plasma and plasma extracts and urine samples were stored at -20°C prior to shipment to Lawrence Livermore National Laboratory (LLNL) for analysis by AMS.
-Archived samples were stored at -80°C at OSU.
+Coded plasma and plasma extracts and urine samples were stored at -20 °C prior to shipment to Lawrence Livermore National Laboratory (LLNL) for analysis by AMS.
+Archived samples were stored at -80 °C at OSU.